zaxhutchinson/MAIA/docs/project_desc.md

 the component to issue commands.
 Such as an engine with a non-zero speed will continue to issue MOVE commands until the speed is set to zero.

-The Objects
+## The Objects
 Objects are mostly just containers for components.
 They are the glue between simulation, AI and components.
-They carry data that involves all the components, such as x,y locations.
+They store data that involves all the components, such as x,y locations.

-Configuration
+## Configuration
 MAIA is configurable through JSON files.
 You can create new maps, objects, and components.
 They are also used to set up teams.